MehdiGhrabli/PIMC4RUL/README.md

 - [ ] Submit commented code
 - [ ] Link the research paper
 - [ ] Provide a user guide
+- [ ] Incorporate data generation as an indenpendant function to be used in run.py
+- [ ] Incorporate SVR functions as an indenpendant function to be used in run.py

 <p align="right">(<a href="#readme-top">back to top</a>)</p>